 Victims of presidential decrees with multiple passports ran en masse to the courts

 After the start of full-scale Russian aggression, President Vladimir Zelensky began to systematically deprive Ukrainian citizenship of odious individuals.
 This happened in waves; presidential decrees contained several names at once.
 There was only one technical basis for such radical decisions - the fact that such persons had citizenship of other countries.
 Although in January of this year the president registered in the Verkhovna Rada a bill “On some issues in the field of migration regarding the grounds and procedure for acquiring and terminating citizenship of Ukraine,” which provides for multiple citizenship.
-True, in any case, citizens of the aggressor country remain “outside the game,” and they now dominate the list of those whose Ukrainian passports have been revoked.
+True, in any case, citizens of the aggressor country remain “outside the game,” and they now predominate on the list of those whose Ukrainian passports have been revoked.

 The life path and relationships with the authorities of those whose passport with the trident was taken away are different: it is hardly possible to compare the “guilt” of Igor Kolomoisky, Viktor Medvedchuk, top officials of the Yanukovych era and a gang of smugglers.
 Some of these individuals did not agree with the loss of their Ukrainian passport and are trying to get it back through the courts.
 Among them are those ex-citizens who fled Ukraine long ago, and those who still have a vague status in it.